 - Doped with Aragonite to buffer pH at the bacteria level, preventing acid buildup which eventually would kill the bacteria and reduce capacity.
 (Which is what happens in competing products)

-You can use more plates than the capacity shown above.
-You can't have too much filtration, the bacterial growth will be self limiting.
-It is prudent to use a whole plate even in smaller systems down to about 50 U.S. gallons.
-If the system is smaller than that, then use the cubes instead.
+It is prudent to use a whole plate even in smaller systems down to about 100 U.S. gallons.
+If the system is smaller than that, then use the Xport Bio Cubes or Xport Bio Blocks instead or cut the plate in half with a hack saw or to any size you like.
+To cut the plate, we recommend that you wet it first and place it on a piece of wood so that it is full supported.
+If you hang it over an edge, it may break unevenly.
 For nitrification, or removal of ammonia and nitrite, employing the plate aerobically, or above the water line will provide maximum results.
 To do this, mount the plate in air, above the water level, and run a small stream of water through the plate.
 It is not necessary or desirable to run the whole flow of the main system pump through the plate.
-A flow of about 40 to 80 liters per hour is ideal.
+A flow of about 40 liters per hour is ideal.
 An adjustable flow control will allow you to adjust the water flow to only that which will flow through (and not around) the plate.
 On the other hand, removing nitrate is an anaerobic process and limiting oxygen to the plate as much as possible will maximize the nitrate removal.
 In this case, mount the plate beneath the water surface in the sump in a very low flow area, if possible.

 To use one plate for both aerobic nitrification and anaerobic denitrification, mount the plate below the water surface and provide medium flow around it.
 The bacteria growing in the top 1/4" of the surface of the plate will be aerobic and will use up all the oxygen so that the inside of the plate goes anoxic or anaerobic.
 Anaerobic denitrifying bacteria will then colonize the internal surfaces of the plate and you will get both nitrification on the surface and denitrification in the internal parts.